Hebden Horse Level

 One report has it that the flume was some 60 cm wide, and water flowed to a depth of some 30 cm "enough to drive the wheel and never varying".
 The remains of the flume and its supports may be clearly seen in the photographs taken around 1900.
-Looking at the photograph on the left, a timber spa can be seen lying on the ground.

 Much of the line of the underground tailrace from the wheel pit has been buried under the spoil from the level, but it follows a direct line from the wheel pit for 60 m, and emerges about 10 metres from Hebden Beck from a small stone-lined conduit.

 Many walkers walk within 50 metres of the entrance of Hebden Horse Level along the footpath down Hebden Gill between the village and the bottom of Mill Lane, without being aware of its existence.
-Its entrance is on the other side of the beck at the top of the spoil heap, locally known as "Smithy Hill", tucked behind the ruins of the old mine building and protected by a substantial padlocked iron gate.
+Its entrance is on the other side of the beck at the top of the spoil heap, locally known as "Smithy Hill", tucked behind the ruins of the remaining mine building and protected by a substantial padlocked iron gate.
 The level is currently accessible to properly equipped and experienced mine explorers for about 400 metres, but the hazards include deep water, an unstable roof, rotting wall props, and bad air.
 In general, the level was intended to be seven feet high and six feet wide, but it varies according to the stability of the ground.

 From the entrance the first 80 metres or so is actually in very good condition, with neatly stone-lined walls and roof, and a smooth floor.
 During the Second World War, the level was used as the village air raid shelter, with duckboards placed over the stream for the first 20 metres.
 It was never used in anger, but locals remember as kids having to retreat there during air raid practices.
 During the Cold War it was designated as the local Civil Defence Shelter, but fortunately its efficacy was never tested.

-The level has always had a plentiful stream running through it, and in the 1980's the local fish farm took advantage of this ready source of water by installing a salmon hatchery.
+The level has a plentiful stream running through it, and in the 1980's the local fish farm took advantage of this ready source of water by installing a salmon hatchery.
 To ensure a constant supply, a 2 metre high wall was built about 85 m in, creating a reservoir behind it some 150 m long.
 The hatchery was superseded after about ten years, and the dam's outlet pipe was lowered in 2003 to aid exploration.
 Various plastic pipes, breeze-block supports and the dam itself are all that remain today.

 The dam is a substantial structure, built in a small chamber where the roof lining gives out.
 It is necessary to clamber over the wall, and drop down the other side.
 This used to have a water depth of 1½ metres, gradually shallowing over the next 150 m, but is now no more than ankle-deep.
 The original depth can be seen as discolouration on the walls.